 Reviews guide us through the modern-day choices overload.
 Which is why they’re a key factor for building trust.

-This is how makeup brand, tarte, uses reviews in their e-commerce emails:
+This is how makeup brand, Tarte Cosmetics, uses reviews in their e-commerce emails:

 We hate to be the bearer of bad news, but you’re probably not the only one your subscriber is interested in.
 There are many online shops out there, and you want to present your best self.